mdtanker/RIS_gravity_inversion/README.md

     conda activate RIS_gravity_inversion

-If you get an error from pyproj while using the package try:
+If you get errors related to the PyProj EPSG database, try the following:

+    mamba install -c conda-forge proj-data --force-reinstall -y

+or

     conda remove --force pyproj -y
-    pip install pyproj
+    pip install pyproj --force-reinstall

 Open and work through `RIS_inversion.ipynb` to see an example of the inversion.